paterit/version-checker/docs/source/index.rst

 >>> python -m updater update --git-commit --test-command="make test"

-It will, for each defined component in ``components.yaml`` from local directory:
+It will, for each defined component in ``components.yaml`` from the local directory:

 #) Check if there are new versions of your components available
 #) Replace in all files version numbers to the newest one